1. EIA Winter Fuels Outlook 2026 summary

 | Rhode Island | $3.75 | 850 | ~$3,190 |

-Retail prices are state averages from EIA Petroleum Marketing Monthly, Stand May 2026.
+Retail prices are spring 2026 state averages from EIA Petroleum Marketing Monthly, kept here as pre-shock reference values; EIA's weekly retail collection is paused April through September 2026 and resumes in October.
 Typical household gallons-per-year is an estimate based on EIA Residential Energy Consumption Survey.
 Local variations within each state can be 20 to 30 cents per gallon higher or lower depending on dealer, delivery location, and contract type.

 New York: the largest heating oil market

 New York has the largest absolute number of heating oil customers in the country, approximately 1.5 million households, concentrated in upstate New York, the Hudson Valley, Long Island, and the outer boroughs of NYC.
-Retail prices in May 2026 averaged $3.60 per gallon, with urban downstate prices typically 15 to 30 cents higher than upstate rural areas.
+Spring 2026 retail prices averaged $3.60 per gallon, a pre-shock reference point now well below current market levels (see Key Facts), with urban downstate prices typically 15 to 30 cents higher than upstate rural areas.
 New York has a robust co-op infrastructure and the Heating Equipment Repair and Replacement (HERR) program through NYSERDA that helps with system upgrades.

 Massachusetts and Connecticut: highest prices in the region

-Massachusetts (around $3.80/gallon) and Connecticut (around $3.85/gallon) typically carry the highest retail heating oil prices in the Northeast.
+Massachusetts (around $3.80/gallon in the spring 2026 reference data) and Connecticut (around $3.85/gallon) typically carry the highest retail heating oil prices in the Northeast.
 Drivers include higher state energy taxes, density-related delivery costs, and limited refining proximity.
 Both states have aggressive electrification programs (Mass Save in MA, Energize CT) that incentivize heat pump conversion away from heating oil.
 Many households in these states are evaluating the conversion question seriously, see our IRA Heat Pump Tax Credit 25C sub-page for the federal stack that applies.

 Maine and New Hampshire: most-oil-dependent states